Get the Most Out of Your Seaside Holiday In Falmouth.

 Beside the Wave Gallery: This contemporary art gallery features work from established and emerging artists, focusing on the coastal environment.
 It also has a gift shop selling ceramics, glassware, and jewellery.

-The Poly: This cultural centre has a variety of art exhibitions, film screenings, and performances throughout the year.
+The Poly: This cultural centre hosts various art exhibitions, film screenings, and performances throughout the year.
 It also has a small gift shop selling locally made crafts and artwork.

 The Falmouth Bookshop: An eclectic independent bookshop selling a wide range of books, including a selection of local interest books, art books, and poetry collections.
 Browsers welcome.